codeforamerica/form-flow/README.md

 Also note that for single value inputs the type when defining the input is String.
 However, for input types that can contain more than one value, the type is ArrayList<String>.

-When naming your inputs in your templates, make sure that you use camel case so that the given input name can also be used as a field name in your inputs class.
+When naming your inputs in your templates, **you must use camel case so that the given input name can also be used as a field name in your inputs class**.
+Java will require that to be the case.

 ```java
 class ApplicationInformation extends FlowInputs {